TJ Ashford: Storylines

 In 2013, TJ gets jealous when Molly befriends Rafe Kovich (Jimmy Deshler), although she insists they are just friends.
 TJ disapproves when Molly helps Rafe escape police custody and hides him at her house.
 TJ makes plans to ask Molly to prom but she confesses that Rafe kissed her.
 TJ confronts Rafe and punches him, warning him to stay away from Molly.
 Molly breaks up with him because he doesn't trust her.
-TJ finds comfort with his new prom date Taylor DuBois (Samantha Logan) and they sleep together.
-TJ immediately regrets the decision and wants to reconcile with Molly, but those plans are derailed when Taylor reveals that they slept together.
+TJ finds comfort with his new prom date Taylor DuBois (Samantha Logan) and they have sex.
+TJ immediately regrets the decision and wants to reconcile with Molly, but those plans are derailed when Taylor reveals that they had sex.
 Fortunately, Molly eventually forgives TJ and they reunite in September 2013.
 When the duo celebrates the sequel to her first book, Molly forgets that she dedicated it to Rafe when she and TJ were broken up.
 Though TJ understands the situation, Molly rewrites the dedication for him.
 Rafe and Taylor unsuccessfully scheme to break them up.

 Meanwhile, Shawn's job in organized crime breaks up his relationship with Alexis and TJ is dragged into when he is taken hostage by Carlos Rivera (Jeffrey Vincent Parise).
 TJ witnesses Morgan Corinthos (Bryan Craig) accidentally shoot Max Giambetti and is questioned by the police after Shawn rescues him.
 Shawn's boss and Molly's uncle Sonny Corinthos (Maurice Benard) realize that TJ might be a target for rival mob family, the Jeromes.
 They consider having him leave town, only for police commissioner Anna Devane (Finola Hughes) to bring him in for questioning.
 When the Jerome family makes threats against TJ, Shawn contacts his mother because he wants to send TJ back home to keep him safe.

 While the threats to his safety lessen, TJ's mom Jordan (Vinessa Antoine) comes to Port Charles to be near her son in 2014.
 It is later revealed that Rafe tipped the police off about TJ witnessing the shooting.
 In the spring of 2014, TJ is accepted to Port Charles University, and his proud mom buys him a new car.
-When TJ and Molly decide to make love for the first time, Rafe informs Alexis of their plans and she catches them in a hotel room together.
+When TJ and Molly decide to have sex for the first time, Rafe informs Alexis of their plans and she catches them in a hotel room together.
 TJ is shocked when Jordan is arrested for drug trafficking working for the Jeromes and learns that she only sent him to live with Shawn because she was in prison.
 Later, when TJ discovers Rafe doing drugs and warns him to quit, Rafe taunts TJ about Jordan's criminal history and punches him.